XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-using-java.md

 #### Connect to the production XRP Ledger

-The sample code in the previous section shows you how to connect to the Testnet, which is one of the available [parallel networks](parallel-networks.html).
-When you're ready to integrate with the production XRP Ledger, you'll need to connect to the Mainnet.
+The sample code in the previous section shows you how to connect to the Testnet, which is one of the available parallel networks.
+When you are ready to integrate with the production XRP Ledger, you need to connect to the Mainnet.
 You can do that in two ways:

 * By [installing the core server](install-rippled.html) (`rippled`) and running a node yourself.
-The core server connects to the Mainnet by default, but you can [change the configuration to use Testnet or Devnet](connect-your-rippled-to-the-xrp-test-net.html).
-[There are good reasons to run your own core server](xrpl-servers.html#reasons-to-run-your-own-server).
+The core server connects to the Mainnet by default, but you can change the configuration to use Testnet or Devnet.
 If you run your own server, you can connect to it like so:

         final HttpUrl rippledUrl = HttpUrl.get("http://localhost:5005/");
         XrplClient xrplClient = new XrplClient(rippledUrl);